- Bavarian attire

 What do you do with the money you make at Oktoberfest?

 Following Oktoberfest when all our bills are paid, we set aside a portion of excess revenue to start up next year’s festival and pay for needed infrastructure improvements.
 The remainder of the revenue is distributed to worthy organizations – churches, schools and service groups in our region.
-Oktoberfest has distributed nearly $3,000,000 to non-profits since its inception.
+Oktoberfest has distributed over $3,400,000 to other non-profits since its inception.
 This distribution does not include the money earned each year by our 50 non-profit food booths.
 For most of these organizations, Oktoberfest is their most important money raising event of the year.

 Dates for Oktoberfest 2019 and beyond